adamjgrant/Text-Machine-Learner/README.md

     make

-You'll be asked to make a change to your `~/.bashrc` and then run

-    make steptwo

-...when the first part run successfully.
-You'll then need to make a quick change to ~/.keras/keras.json (The script will prompt you)
+If run successfully, you will be asked to do a few manual things I haven't got the script to do on its own just yet, then run other steps.
+Just follow instructions as prompted.

 ## Running